China's Xi seeks expanded role for Shanghai Cooperation Organization with development bank

 Xi also said states should “oppose the Cold War mentality, bloc-based confrontation and bullying, and safeguard the international system with the United Nations at its core” while “advocating for an equal and orderly multipolar world, an inclusive economic globalization, and promote the building of a more just and reasonable global governance system.”

-Xi’s messaging did not stray far from China’s past comments, as opposition to a Cold War mentality is a reference to the U.S.' opposition of China, as well as its withdrawal of funding from some U.N. agencies.
-But at this moment in time, its consistency is the message, Wu said.
+Xi’s remarks were consistent with China’s past comments.
+Opposition to a Cold War mentality is a reference to the America's tough approach to China, as well as its withdrawal of funding from some U.N. agencies.
+But at this moment in time, China's consistency is the message, Wu said.

-Founded in 2001, the SCO's membership now includes Russia, Belarus, China, India, Iran, Kazakhstan, Kyrgyzstan, Pakistan, Tajikistan and Uzbekistan.
-Afghanistan and Mongolia are observer states, and 14 other countries, mostly from Southeast Asia and the Middle East, serve as “dialogue partners.”
+Founded in 2001, the SCO now includes Russia, Belarus, China, India, Iran, Kazakhstan, Kyrgyzstan, Pakistan, Tajikistan and Uzbekistan.
+Afghanistan and Mongolia are observer states, and 14 other countries, including several from the Middle East, serve as “dialogue partners.”

-The summit comes days ahead of a planned military parade that Beijing will host, and the country is taking the opportunity to invite its allies and neighbors.
+The summit comes days ahead of a military parade in Beijing to which China has invited its allies and neighbors.

 Focus on conflict

-Putin, who arrived Sunday in China, will also attend a major military parade in Beijing on Wednesday for the 80th anniversary of Japan’s World War II surrender.
-North Korean leader Kim Jong Un, who is not attending the SCO summit, will be present for the military parade, along with Myanmar’s junta chief Min Au Hlaing.
+Putin arrived for the summit Sunday and will attend the parade Wednesday for the 80th anniversary of Japan’s World War II surrender.
+Modi will not stay for the parade.
+North Korean leader Kim Jong Un, who is not attending the SCO summit, will be present for the military parade, along with the leader of Myanmar's military government, Senior Gen. Min Aung Hlaing.

-Putin spoke to Xi on Sunday, ahead of the bilateral talks the two were scheduled to hold Tuesday, where he updated him about the Russia-U.S. talks on the Ukraine war in Alaska last month.
+Putin spoke to Xi on Sunday, ahead of the bilateral talks the two were scheduled to hold Tuesday.
+He updated the Chinese leader on the Russia-U.S. talks on the Ukraine war in Alaska last month.

 "I would like to note that the understandings reached at the recent high-level Russian-American summit in Alaska are also, I hope, moving in this direction, opening the way to peace in Ukraine,” Putin said.